msv-lab/llm-play/README.md

 Note that `--distribution` does not itself perform any data extraction or partitioning.

-### Comparing Distributions
+### Comparing Distributions [WIP]

-To analyse difference between distributions of equivalence classes, e.g. for different model temperatures, use the following command:
+To analyse the difference between empirical distributions of equivalence classes, e.g. for different model temperatures, use the following command:

     llm-play --diff data/qwen2.5-7b-instruct_1.0/a_4ae91f5bd6090fb6 data/qwen2.5-7b-instruct_0.5/a_4ae91f5bd6090fb6